-- All our self-catering facilities have running water that is untreated and pumped from boreholes or abstracted from the sand in the river bed.
-Being untreated, we recommend bringing adequate drinking water for your trip.
+- All our self-catering facilities have running water available.
+Water is untreated and pumped from boreholes or abstracted from the sand in the river bed thus we suggest bringing your own drinking water.

 - Developed campsites have running water available that comes from either boreholes or abstracted from the sand in the river.
 All other campsites do not have running water and campers will need to collect water for camp from the river (safety first – be careful of crocodiles and other wildlife) and also ensure they bring their own drinking water.

 - Most of our self-catering facilities are unfenced.
 Swimuwini Camp has a small, two-strand fence around the camp but the other camps are completely open allowing wildlife to pass through.

 - Campsites are unfenced, Gonarezhou National Park is a wilderness where animals are allowed to move freely.
 Guest are encouraged to take necessary precautions always!

 Fishing is restricted to certain sites within the Park.
 This is for several reasons:

 - To ensure our guests can fish in relative safety from crocodiles, elephants and other wildlife – the braided river means the channel is often far across the open sand from the camp;

 - To limit disturbance to other guests staying in the same camp – ensuring that Gonarezhou is a wilderness that is shared & guests do not negatively impact on each other’s stays in this wild place;

 - To protect fish stocks – our policy of no fish leaving the Park, recommending catch & release and limiting fishing zones is also aimed at protecting aquatic life in the rivers.